dwighthouse/onfontready/docs/howToBreakOnfontready.md

 * [Building `onfontready`](buildingOnfontready.md)
 * [Docs Home](README.md)

-If `onfontready` is used correctly with no misapplied options and run in a modern browser, it should be be able to detect all known fonts.
+If `onfontready` is used correctly with no misapplied options and run in a modern browser, it should be able to detect all known fonts.
 There are some failure cases in IE6 and IE7 that are unavoidable (see [Main Tests](../tests/mainTests/index.html) for details).
 However, there are ways to construct a special font that would confuse it.

 First of all, if a font contains a space character, then `onfontready` can detect it, even if that space character's width is zero.
 Thus, only fonts without a space character can possibly trick it.